min2ha/ukwa-site/content/target/68354/index.en.md

   "subject": "UK/India Year of Culture 2017"
 }

-# The Valley, The City, The Village: Bringing Wales and India togethor through literature

 The Valley, The City, The Village: Bringing Wales and India together is part of the UK-India 2017 cultural season.
 Here, six writers, three Welsh and three Indian, worked together in India and appeared at a number of events in Wales, as part of the India Wales project The Valley, The City, The Village.
 The Welsh writers were Natalie Ann Holborow, Siôn Tomos Owen and Sophie McKeand who were joined by Indian writers Aniesha Brahma, Srijato Bandyopadhyay and Arunava Sinha.
 The writers have been brought together by Welsh publisher Parthian Books, Kolkata-based Bee Books, Literature Wales and Wales Arts Review, for the project The Valley, The City, The Village.